vidhyashree/gitrepo-migration/git-migration.md

-# Copy git repo from one repo to another with history
+# Copying git repo and all its branches, tags, history to a new remote repository

 # Create local repo in temp folder
 git clone <url to ORI repo> temp